Introduction to Rust

 Control Flow

-Rust provides control flow structures like if
+Rust provides control flow structures like if, else, match, and loops like for and while.

 fn main() {